fraktalcyber/lfi-rig/README.md

 When buying goggles, get them from reputable sources that provide some certification or other documentation so you can be sure the glasses actually filter the wavelengths.
 [Example from Farnell](https://fi.farnell.com/imatronic/1900-08-000/laser-safety-glasses-870-1085nm/dp/2334333)

+**If you decide to decap chips with the rig here are some additional warnings.**

+Ensure you have adequate fume extraction as the fumes emitted from the burning epoxy, fillers and additives in the coating can be very toxic to inhale.
+We are performing this in a sealed enclosure with Weller fume extractor that has active carbon filter.

+Fire hazards, as you are giving laser treatment for the epoxy, even though it has flame retardants, there is still a risk of combustion.
+Never leave the rig without supervision when doing this and have fire extinguisher at hand just in case.

 ## Shopping list

 This details the main components needed to build the rig.
 The bill of materials for the XY2-100 driver board is listed in the README.md under the PCB folder.